unops-k4ra/K4RA-Site/README.md

 To start your site in development mode, run `bin/bridgetown start` and navigate to [localhost:4000](https://localhost:4000/)!

+Use the .envrc.sample as a starting place for your local environment.
+You can get the API keys needed from 1password.

 Use a [theme](https://github.com/topics/bridgetown-theme) or add some [plugins](https://www.bridgetownrb.com/plugins/) to get started quickly.

 ### Commands